KoleHicok/sphinx-template/source/report/index.rst

 in your elements.
 In React.js, you can build your own abstractions, rather than having them predefined.
 With a modular design, repeated or similar components are easier to use within your site.
 This allows more flexibility and control over the UI.
+It also eases the creation of repetitive UI elements

 Second, React.js is more secure against **Cross-Site Scripting** (XSS) attacks.
 This is because React.js natively escapes string variables.([#f3]_) Escaping strings keeps potentially malicious code from being executed.
 This helps prevent the user from executing scripts on your site and causing harm.
+While it is still a good idea to sanitize all data, this is an added safe guard against such attacks.

 Third, React.js allows for easier live updates to your UI.
 When a change is made, the programmer simply makes a ``render()`` method call with your changed component.
 React.js finds the differences and applies the needed changes to the DOM.
 This simplifies UI updates and the code needed for those updates.
-These changes remain efficient as React.js only applied changes to the DOM.
+These changes remain efficient as React.js only applies the changes to the DOM.
 The unedited part of the UI remain untouched.
 This reduces the processing needed for any changes, especially smaller changes.
+Along with this, the user experience is smoother as there is no screen flicker when the DOM is emptied and repopulated.

 The Virtual DOM
 ---------------